 Multimodal Imaging

 Mechanical loading is an important physiological factor regulating bone adaptation and regeneration.
-Hence, a detailed understanding of the underlying mechano-molecular mechanisms, also referred to as mechanomics, is needed.
-This knowledge on mechanomics will allow for identification of mechano-responsive therapeutic targets and enable individualized mechanical intervention therapies for improvement of compromised bone properties and impaired regeneration.
+Imaging plays a crucial role in studying these processes, as it provides the ability to visualize and quantify the spatio-temporal patterns of structural and functional changes in bone at multiple scales.
+This knowledge will allow for the identification of therapeutic targets and development of interventions for the improvement of compromised bone properties and impaired regeneration.

 Our Goal